Total Pageviews

 carbon sinks

 Glaciated periods (glacials) end with a sharp increase in Carbon dioxide.
 It looks most likely, as odd as it seems, that the rise in CO2 is the result rather than the cause of the melting.
 In a couple of former blogs, I suggested why this might happen.
-The release of CO2 then accelerates melting in a feed-back loop.
+The release of CO2 then accelerates melting, in a feed-back loop.
 Over the subsequent years of the interglacial, carbon sinks continually reduce the level of atmospheric Carbon dioxide.
 When Carbon dioxide levels fall sufficiently, snow begins to accumulate at high latitudes and high altitudes in the summer and we edge into another glacial.
-I'd like to try to catalogue as many potential sinks as I can think of, regardless of their perceived importance.
-Others can work on sussing out which ones are significant and which not on the road to the next glacial.
+I'd like to try to catalog as many potential sinks as I can think of, regardless of their perceived importance.
+Others can work on working out which ones are significant and which not on the road to the next glacial.

 Corals

 Corals and all other marine organisms that have a Calcium carbonate shell are sinks for carbon dioxide.
-Every molecule of CaCO3 contains one molecule of Carbon dioxide.
-Every hundred grams of Calcium carbonate contains 60.6g of Carbon dioxide.
-Besides the building of reefs by oysters and corals, some phytoplankton have calcium carbonate shells.
+Every molecule of CaCO3 contains one molecule of Carbon dioxide (60.6% by weight).
+In addition to the building of reefs by oysters and corals, some phytoplankton have calcium carbonate shells.
 There are globigerina, a type of foraminifera, pteropods, a swimming snail and so forth.
 When these die, they sink to the bottom of the ocean and form calcareous oozes.
-Curiously, at great depth (below about 4500m) the calcium carbonate dissolves so these oozes only form in medium deep water.
-The white cliffs of Dover are such deposits and give a visual indication of the extent of carbon sequestration in the form of calcium carbonate that phytoplankton can effect.

 Note: In an item I just saw on Discovery Channel (Feb20,2012) it appears that corals are much more common in the deep ocean than previously believed and even form quite large "hills" of Calcium carbonate in some locations.
-This sink would presumably stop if ocean overturn stopped and the deep ocean became anaerobic but as long as the system is working, deep water corals are another significant sink.
+This sink would presumably stop if the ocean overturn ceased and the deep ocean became anaerobic but as long as the system is working, deep water corals are another significant sink.

 Swamps